tweedegolf/rust-training/book/src/foreign-function-interface.md

     }
     ```

+    `build.rs` is a build script that cargo runs before it compiles your crate.
-    This will find your c code, compile it, and link it into the executable rust produces
+    This will find your c code, compile it, and link it into the executable rust produces.
 3. In `main.rs`, define an extern (fill in the argument and return types)
     ```rust
     extern "C" {